This manual is for Eclector version 0.12.0.

 This generic function is called by the default #.

-macro function to perform read-time evaluation. expression
+function to perform read-time evaluation. expression is the

 call and potentially influenced by